ethereum/web3.py/docs/contracts.rst

         # You can check the state after your pending transactions (if supported by your node):
         >>> token_contract.functions.myBalance().call(block_identifier='pending')

+    Passing the ``block_identifier`` parameter for past block numbers requires that your Ethereum API node is running in the more expensive archive node mode.
+Normally synced Ethereum nodes will fail with a "missing trie node" error, because Ethereum node may have purged the past state from its database.
+    `More information about archival nodes here <https://ethereum.stackexchange.com/a/84200/620>`_.

 .. py:method:: ContractFunction.estimateGas(transaction, block_identifier=None)

     Call a contract function, executing the transaction locally using the